gautemo/Gaute-Meek-Olsen/src/today-i-learned/git-commit-a.md

 title: git commit -a
 date: 2020-03-28
 category: git
+description: How to add files in the same command as git commit.
 ---

 Today I learned that you can add `-a` to a commit command to automatically stage files that have been modified and deleted.